SchoolOfCode/bc17-w5d5-learning-audit-Isuu1/learning-audit.md

 #### Event listeners
 I feel confident with it but I want to try some more advanced stuff.
 I'm going to find some resources online and try to replicate them.

-### UPDATE: Builded form using server actions in NextJS, used few async/await functions in personal project and used new event listeners like 'resize'
+### UPDATE: Builded form using server actions in NextJS, used few async/await functions in personal project and used new event listeners like 'resize'.

 ## Backend
 ### Key points

 - CRUD functions (ORANGE) => (GREEN),
 - Manipulating data (GREEN),
 - Security (GREEN),